Jonashar/ArrArgC/README.md

 ## Implicit Behavior and Assumptions
 - Given argument array needs to be NULL terminated
 - All registered variable pointers are initialized with zero, if not overwritten by an argument
-- Some structures that are added with this header are
 - All array elements need to be comma-seperated

 > [!WARNING]